ICJIA/researchhub-docs/docs/auth-guide/workflow.md

 </div>

-### Contant status
+### Content status

-Using _Research Hub Studio_, Author can not only create a new content item but also change its status, where different statuses reprenset different stages of the publication process.
+Using _Research Hub Studio_, Author can not only create a new content item but also change its status, where different statuses represent different stages of the publication process.

 There are three possible statuses: "created", "submitted", and "published."